-For many years County Officials attempted to have legislation enacted which would permit a retirement plan for county employees.
-In 1966 the Colorado State Legislature enacted a bill into law called “Retirement of County Officers and Employees.”
+For many years, County officials attempted to have legislation enacted which would permit a retirement plan for county employees.
+In 1966, the Colorado State Legislature enacted a bill into law called “Retirement of County Officers and Employees.”
 The new law allowed counties to establish and maintain a statewide retirement association.
 Twelve counties (Boulder, Eagle, Elbert, Garfield, Grand, Jackson, Las Animas, Otero, San Juan, San Miguel, Summit and Teller) immediately formed the Colorado County Officials and Employees Retirement Association.

 The commissioners of each county appointed an official representative to the Association.
 The Association’s governing board was primarily responsible for drafting the retirement plan, which became effective July 1, 1968.
-The purpose of forming a retirement association, was to allow several counties to pool their resources together in an effort to reduce the expenses associated with establishing and administering a retirement plan.
+The purpose of forming a retirement association was to allow several counties to pool their resources together in an effort to reduce the expenses associated with establishing and administering a retirement plan.
 Prior to the concept of a retirement association, many Colorado counties had difficulty maintaining retirement plans for their employees.
 Consequently, several Colorado counties terminated their plans, and others decided against providing retirement benefits to their employees after looking at the extraordinary expense involved with establishing a plan.

 In recent years, the Association has grown rapidly.
 It now includes 52 of Colorado’s 64 counties, over 45 municipalities and more than 115 special districts.
-The Retirement Plan provides benefits for more than 19,600 participants.
+The retirement plan provides benefits for more than 19,600 participants.